The Effect of Stochasticity in Score-Based Diffusion Sampling: a KL Divergence Analysis: Introduction

 \subsection{Related work}

-There is a large body of recent work that studies convergence bounds for score-based diffusion models.
-The results obtained by \cite{Chen2022Improved} and \cite{conforti2025klconvergence} are the closest to ours, also obtaining bounds in the KL divergence, albeit for $H(p_\text{data}|p_\text{generated})$ instead of $H(p_\text{generated}|p_\text{data})$.
-This difference is due to their use of LSIs for the Gaussian measure, in the forward process, for bounding the prior approximation error, while we use LSIs for the marginals $p_t$ in the sampling process, to account for the entropy decrease induced by the SDE.
-Therefore, these works focus mainly on bounding errors arising from prior and score approximation and from discretization, without explicitly quantifying the differences between deterministic and stochastic sampling, and without considering a stochasticity parameter other than $\gamma = 1$.
-There is some overlap in the proof techniques; for example, the formula in our Lemma \ref{lemma H_deriv} is the formula in Lemma C.1 of \cite{Chen2022Improved}.
+Some recent articles also obtain KL divergence bounds for score-based diffusion models.
+For instance, \cite{Chen2022Improved, benton2024nearly, conforti2025klconvergence} provide complexity bounds for $H(p_\text{data}|p_\text{generated})$, accounting for errors arising from the prior distribution approximation, score approximation and discretization errors.
+These works consider a forward Ornstein-Uhlenbeck diffusion, and the particular choice of $\gamma\equiv1$.
+Working with $H(p_\text{data}|p_\text{generated})$ makes the expectation over the score error to be taken with respect to $p_\text{data}$ instead of $p_\text{generated}$, which produces bounds that are entirely independent of the generated distribution.
+Although our motivation is different, there are similarities in the techniques, and, in particular, the formula in our Lemma \ref{lemma H_deriv} corresponds to the formula in Lemma C.1 of \cite{Chen2022Improved}.

-The results in \cite[Section 2.4]{stoch_interp} obtain bounds for $H(p_\text{data}|p_\text{generated})$, similar to the ones in \cite{Chen2022Improved}, for more general forward processes in the context of stochastic interpolants.
-The results consider the general reverse SDE with free stochasticity parameter and establish that the KL divergence of a distribution generated by an SDE is bounded by the score-matching error.
-In this sense, the score-matching training error effectively controls the KL divergence for SDE sampling, while the same is not ensured for ODE sampling.
-A similar result was previously obtained by \cite{song2021maxlikelihood} for the reverse SDE with $\gamma=1$.
+Bounds for $H(p_\text{data}|p_\text{generated})$ are also obtained in \cite[Section 2.4]{stoch_interp}, for more general forward processes in the context of stochastic interpolants.
+For a general reverse SDE with positive stochasticity parameter, it is shown that this divergence is bounded by the score-matching error, whereas a similar result is not guaranteed to hold for ODE sampling.
+A similar result has been previously obtained in \citep[Section 4.1]{song2021maxlikelihood} for $\gamma\equiv1$.
+The papers \cite{ma2024, chen2024follmer} extend the work of \cite{stoch_interp} by proposing a choice of $\gamma(t)$ which minimizes their bound.
+In our formulation, this corresponds to setting $\gamma\equiv 1$, as discussed in more detail in Remark \ref{remark: opt_gamma}.

-Despite the commonalities, our work has the essentially distinct objective of studying the effect of stochasticity in diffusion sampling.
-Our main contribution consists of using log-Sobolev inequalities for $\nabla\log p_t$ to incorporate an explicit decrease factor in KL divergence along sampling, which can be found in Theorem \ref{teo 4}.
-In the absence of score approximation errors, this results in a decrease in the final entropy; see Theorem \ref{teo 2}.
-We observe that a similar decrease has previously been studied for other metrics, as, for example, in \cite{lee2023convergencesgm}.
-Moreover, we believe that our numerical experiments, together with the analytical example, can shed light on this phenomenon and orient future research.